This page may contain affiliate links. Read our disclosure here.

 Leaky gut is when the walls of the intestine become inflamed and porous, allowing undigested food, bacteria, toxins, and other antigens into the bloodstream.

-The gut influences the rest of our body which is why it is so crucial to focus on gut healing for better health.
-Gut issues can lead to some serious illnesses if not healed in time such as autoimmune disease, IBS/IBD, cancer, SIBO, obesity, cognitive issues, and so much more.
+This creates inflammation in the body and brain.
+Since the gut influences the rest of our body, it is so crucial to focus on gut healing for better health.
+Gut issues can lead to some serious illnesses if not healed in time, such as autoimmune diseases, IBS/IBD, cancer, SIBO, obesity, depression, cognitive issues, and so much more.